vippsas/vipps-solutions/loyalty-in-pos/README.md

 }
 ```

-A notification will appear on the customer's Vipps or MobilePay app.
+A notification will appear on the customer's Vipps app.

 Once they authorize the payment, the POS will be updated with the status.